sjawhar/neural_style_transfer/README.md

 ![pipeline](docs/style-transfer-pipeline.jpeg)

-Clients make websocket connections to a socket.io server deployed on Fargate.
+Clients make websocket connections to load-balanced socket.io containers deployed on Fargate.
 That means no servers to manage and auto-scalability.
 The client calls the server with the `TRANSFER_STYLE` event and the following body:
 ```js
 {
     image: String, // data URL containing base64-encoded content image data and MIME type